bedrocklinux/bedrocklinux-website/markdown/1.0alpha3/troubleshooting.md

   Debian-based systems, these would be `xserver-xorg-input-kbd` and `xserver-xorg-input-mouse`.

-- Try including the following in your xorg.conf and restarting the xserver:
+- You may need `AutoAddDevices` and `AllowEmptyInput` set to `False` in your `xorg.conf` file.
+If this file already exists, it is probably at `/etc/X11/xorg.conf` in the client that provides `startx`; otherwise, you'll have to create it.
+Try adding the following to the relevant `xorg.conf` file and starting the xserver:

 		Section "ServerFlags"
 			Option "AutoAddDevices" "False"